 Daily classes reach a wide range of audiences: from vinyasa flow to restorative, yin yang, and gentle flow.
-We also offer hot classes, barre, and sculpt.
+We also offer hot 26 & 2 classes, Fusion, Barre, and Sculpt.
 With 90 + classes per week and 20+ teachers, we offer something for every body.

 Join Wyoming Stargazing at the lawn next to the Center for the Arts (a four block walk south from The Kudar) for their free public stargazing programs.
 Their astronomy educators use one of their large aperture telescopes to show you planets, stars, planetary nebulae, galaxies, and more!
 They also have several iPads with the Star Walk application installed on them so visitors can explore the heavens while others are looking through the telescopes.
 There is no need to reserve a spot in advance.
 You can come and go as you please and don't forget to dress warm!

 The stargazing programs take place on clear Fridays from 9:30pm-11:30pm May through September.

 Please check out their calendar at the bottom of this page for the next scheduled program.
 Website